Obscuretone/obscuretone.github.io/public/posts/en/pieces_of_flair.md

 But measurement is not judgment.

-The point is not to reject metrics.
-The point is to remember that metrics are lossy representations of reality.
+Metrics are lossy representations of reality.
 They can reveal the system, or they can become a costume the system wears to look healthy.

 When a workplace starts rewarding the costume, people notice.
 They learn what is actually valued.
 They stop asking what would improve the work and start asking what will improve the number.